bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **"Never play chess with a pigeon.
 The pigeon just knocks all the pieces over.
 Then shits all over the board.
 Then struts around like it won."**

+**I believe that human POTENTIAL is almost equally present in different groups, irrespective of geographic, demographic and economic boundaries.**

 I am curious about the **Nature and Purpose of THE WORLD**.